Nicky Crane: Neo-Nazism

-Nicky Crane joined the British Movement (BM) in the late 1970s, and by 1980, he had become the BM organiser for Kent.
-In 1980, he attacked a black family at a bus stop near Liverpool Street station.
+Nicky Crane joined the British Movement (BM) in the late 1970s.
+By 1980, he was the BM organiser for Kent.
+In 1978, he attacked a black family at a bus stop near Liverpool Street station.
 For this act, he was convicted of unlawfully fighting and making an affray, and given a suspended sentence.
-Crane appeared on several T-shirts and calendars produced by the Aldgate skinhead shop The Last Resort during the 1980s.
-In 1981, he appeared on the cover of the Oi! compilation album Strength Thru Oi! (due to his skinhead appearance, not his racist views), with his Nazi tattoos partially airbrushed out.
+In the 1980s, Crane appeared on several T-shirts and calendars produced by the Aldgate skinhead shop The Last Resort.
+In 1981, he appeared on the cover of the Oi! compilation album Strength Thru Oi!, due to his skinhead appearance, not his racist views, with his Nazi tattoos partially airbrushed out.

 Garry Bushell, who chose the image, later said: "I had a Christmas card on the wall, it had that image that was on the cover of Strength Thru Oi!, but washed out.
 I honestly, hand on my heart, thought it was a still from The Wanderers.
 It was only when the album came through for me to approve the artwork that I saw his tattoos.
 Of course, if I hadn't been impatient, I would have said, right, fucking scrap this, let's shoot something else entirely.
 Instead, we airbrushed the tattoos out.
 There were two mistakes there, both mine.
 Hands up."
 The album was "hastily withdrawn" by Decca Records when Crane's identity and previous convictions were made public, and has since become very collectable.